WDI-SEA/notes/01-workflow/01readme-1/02gitworkflows.md

 ### Sample Practice App w/ Feature Branches

+A detailed explaination of this workflow can be found [here](https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/)

 * Everyone:
    * Create a feature branch to work on new code in. `git checkout -b <your name>`
    * Add a short bio into your component (the one with your name).